 Maximum building height: 35 feet with the following exception: In this District, proposed structures exceeding 35 feet may be allowed with a conditional use permit.

-Unless increased by the Planning CommissionZoning Board of Adjustment during Site Plan Review, a minimum of 50' buffer with natural screening is required between industrial and residential zones.
+Unless increased by the Planning Commission during Site Plan Review, a minimum of 50' buffer with natural screening is required between industrial and residential zones.
 (Amended 6/11/2012)